Overcome Objections in Sales: Close More Deals

 Use a simple sequence.

-If a buyer says, “We can’t afford lost productivity during rollout,” a workable response is:
+A workable response if a buyer says, “We can’t afford lost productivity during rollout,” is:

 “Agreed.
 That’s exactly why teams make the change.
 If productivity is already tight, manual route planning, status chasing, and end‑of‑day cleanup are costing you more every week than a controlled rollout will.”